-Perhaps, because of globalization or other factors, many of us have begun to be more interested in travelling around the world to learn from other cultures, other people, other food and why not learn the language of the place we visited.
+Perhaps, because of globalization or other factors, many of us have begun to be more interested in traveling around the world to learn from other cultures, other people, other food and why not learn the language of the place we visited.

 This leads us to practice pronunciation, memorizing idioms, grammar and vocabulary with their multiple meanings, and also to use everything we learn the right way and in the right context.
 The success of this depends on many factors, including age, and clearly how and where the new language is acquired.